frankieali/open-legend-compendium/source/Open Legend/Core Rules/weapons/README.md

 ```

 ## TODO
-*  Descriptions needed
+\n*  Descriptions needed
-*  Tags would also be useful for weapons
+\n*  Tags would also be useful for weapons
-*  Images (url's) would be nice
+\n*  Images (url's) would be nice

 ## Notes
-*  Weapons do not have boons
+\n*  Weapons do not have boons
-*  `Special` can be a plain string containing a general description or an array of objects with named special properties and descriptions
+\n*  `Special` can be a plain string containing a general description or an array of objects with named special properties and descriptions